Overcoming the Pitfalls of Conventional Stand-Up Comedy Writing

 The literal words and sentences a person uses when they talk are actually a very small part of what a person uses to generate laughter from others, whether they are talking with friends and family or they are standing before a live audience as a comedian.

-Unfortunately in the world of stand-up comedy, the “literary” approach to writing stand-up comedy is not only prevalent but also proliferated by so-called stand-up comedy experts without regard to the other critical attributes that actually gives a comedian the vast majority of their laughter generation power.
+Unfortunately, in the world of stand-up comedy, the “literary” approach to writing stand-up comedy is not only prevalent but also proliferated by so-called stand-up comedy experts without regard to the other critical attributes that actually give a comedian the vast majority of their laughter generation power.

 I can’t think of a single person who would even begin to try to put together a jigsaw puzzle if they knew that most of the pieces were missing.